 - Physician assistant

-In California, medical assistants must always work under the direct supervision of a licensed physician or nurse practitioner before performing non-invasive technical support services of any kind.
+In California, medical assistants are always required to work under direct supervision of a licensed medical professional when performing technical support services of any kind.

 Step 1.
 Receive Training Recognized by the Medical Board of California

-Although the Medical Board of California does not license or register medical assistants, it does require that you complete appropriate and acceptable training.
+While the Medical Board of California does not license or register medical assistants, it does require employers to ensure medical assistants have received the proper training.

-- Under a licensed physician or podiatrist; or under a registered nurse, licensed vocational nurse, physician assistant, or qualified medical assistant
+- Direct training under a licensed physician or podiatrist; or under a registered nurse, licensed vocational nurse, physician assistant, or qualified medical assistant

-- In a secondary, post-secondary, or adult education program in a public school authorized by the Department of Education; in a community college program, or in a post-secondary institution approved or accredited by the Bureau for Private Postsecondary and Vocational Education within the Department of Consumer Affairs
+- Training in a secondary, post-secondary, or adult education program in a public school authorized by the Department of Education; in a community college program, or in a post-secondary institution approved or accredited by the Bureau for Private Postsecondary and Vocational Education within the Department of Consumer Affairs

-In California, there are currently 26 CAAHEP-accredited medical assistant programs and more than 40 ABHES-accredited programs.
+In California, there are currently 16 CAAHEP-accredited medical assistant programs and 35 ABHES-accredited medical assistant programs.

 Step 2.
 Earn Medical Assistant Certification